 This procedure allows the doctor to look inside the tummy (abdomen) and pelvis.
 It’s done under a general anaesthetic and you need a short stay in hospital.

 This is like an endoscopy but the tip of the endoscope has an ultrasound probe on it.
 It uses sound waves to build up a picture of the area.

 Back to top

-This is a small operation that uses keyhole surgery to examine the surface of the lung and take biopsies.
-It may be done when a bronchoscopy is negative and a biopsy can’t be taken through the skin.
+This is a small operation that uses keyhole surgery.
+A small cut (less than an inch) is made between the ribs so that an endoscope can be put inside.
+This is to examine the surface of the lungs and take biopsies.
+A general anaesthetic will be used.
+VATS may be done when a biopsy can’t be taken through the skin.

 Most women find having a mammogram uncomfortable or a bit painful, but the test doesn’t take long.